oqo0/brainfuck-interpreter/README.md

-## 🧠 Brainfuck Interpreter
+# 🧠 Brainfuck Interpreter

 Today, in order to practice my C# programming, I wrote the following C# Console application (using .NET 6.0).
-Brainfuck is an esoteric programming langauge.
+Brainfuck is an esoteric programming language.
 It’s designed to be confusing, hence the name.
 The language only consists of 8 characters: `> < + - . , [ ]`.

 ### Examples